easysql/easy_sql/docs/easy_sql/syntax.md

 ### Templates used to reuse code

-To support reusing of code, templates has been introduced in Easy SQL.
+To support reusing of code, templates have been introduced in Easy SQL.
 Templates are similar to functions in general programming languages.
 Functions could be called anywhere while templates could be used anywhere as well.
 This way, code is reused.

 Just like functions, there are name, parameters and body for a template as well.

-Below is a concret example of templates:
+Below is a concrete example of templates:

 ```sql
 -- target=template.dim_cols